MinAungOo64/Resale-Flat-Machine-Learning-Project/README.md

 ---
 ## Random Forest
-The values have to be logged first.
+The MSE calculated here is logged, the values should be exponentiated before calculating MSE.
+Due to my laptop dying, I had yet to rerun the model to recompute MSE in exponentiated form.

 | Data | Model         | Hyperparam                                                                      | Train MSE | Test MSE | Test/Train MSE Ratio |
 |------|---------------|-------------------------------------------------------------------------------- |-----------|----------|-----------------------|